Azure-Samples/SpeechToText-WebSockets-Javascript/README.md

 # February 2019

 The version 1.3 of the Cognitive Services Speech SDK is available.
 The open-source Javascript version can be found [here](https://github.com/Microsoft/cognitive-services-speech-sdk-js).
 For other languages and platform check out the [Speech SDK home page](https://aka.ms/csspeech).

+>NOTE: This repository is deprecated.
+Please use the new Cognitive Services Speech SDK!

 # September 2018: New Microsoft Cognitive Services Speech SDK available